 Our Pathway tools

 We have developed a suite of improvement tools and templates to support fisheries progressing towards meeting the requirements of our Standard.
 These tools range from our MSC pre-assessment template, which is widely used by fisheries in FIPs, to our Benchmarking and Tracking tool, which allows fisheries to monitor and report on their progress using our Standard as a baseline.

 The In-Transition to MSC program

 Launched in 2019, the In-Transition to MSC program supports fisheries

 committed to achieving MSC certification, regardless of size or location.
-Fisheries in the Program must use the defined MSC improvement tools and templates and have their progress verified by an independent assessor every year for a maximum of five years before entering full MSC assessment.
+Fisheries in the Program must use the defined MSC improvement tools and templates and have their progress verified by an independent assessor regularly for a maximum of five years before entering MSC assessment.

 Small scale fisheries and those in developing economies that have been verified through the Program are eligible to apply for funding from the Transition Assistance Fund, which is part of the MSC Ocean Stewardship Fund.

 Our Capacity Building program enables fisheries to develop their technical capacity and knowledge of the MSC Fisheries Standard, regardless of size, location, and socio-economic setting.
 The Program includes training workshops and a practical toolkit for fishery stakeholders who want to gain a better understanding of our Standard requirements, and how to use our improvement tools or implement an improvement action plan.